elenabachini/elenabachini.github.io/_pages/cv.md

 {% include base_path %}

-Extended version of the CV [here](/files/CV_Elena_Bachini.pdf) (last update: January 30, 2024)
+Extended version of the CV [here](/files/CV_Elena_Bachini.pdf) (last update: May 13, 2024)

 Education
 ======
-* 2013 - B.S. in Mathematics, University of Pisa, Italy
+* 2020 - Ph.D in Computational Mathematics, University of Padua, Italy
 * 2016 - M.S. in Mathematics, University of Padua, Italy
-* 2020 - Ph.D in Computational Mathematics, University of Padua, Italy
+* 2013 - B.S. in Mathematics, University of Pisa, Italy

 Research experience
 =====